 False myths about how to get rid of stiffness

 I’m sure you’ve heard at some point that stiffness will go away by taking sugar water.
 It has no basis.
 It was once believed that stiffness was caused by lactic acid crystals that built up in the muscle during exercise.
 And that glucose made it possible to eliminate them, hence the use of sugar.

 We now know that these crystals do not form: the lactate passes quickly into the blood and is eliminated as soon as the activity ceases.
 It is therefore not necessary to drink sugar water.

 Nor should you believe that stiffness is the result of good training.
 What is happening is that you have made an effort that your body is not used to and this is how it reacts.

 What is true is that you can continue your training if you are sore..
-Just lower the intensity and shorten the duration of your sessions so you don’t cause additional damage.
+Just decrease the intensity and reduce the duration of your sessions so as not to cause additional damage.
 You will certainly recover much better in the days that follow.